seveas/python-hpilo/docs/cli.rst

                           Username to access the iLO
     -p PASSWORD, --password=PASSWORD
                           Password to access the iLO
+    -i, --interactive     Prompt for username and/or password if they are not specified.
     -c FILE, --config=FILE
                           File containing authentication and config details
     -t TIMEOUT, --timeout=TIMEOUT